MicrosoftDocs/azure-docs/articles/synapse-analytics/synapse-link/connect-synapse-link-sql-database.md

 * System tables in SQL database will not be replicated.
 * Security configuration of Azure SQL database will NOT be reflected to Synapse SQL Pool.
 * Enabling Synpase Link will create a new schema on the Azure SQL DB as 'changefeed', please do not use this schema name for your workload.
-* Source tables with non-default collations: UTF8, Japanese cannot be replicated ot Synapse.
+* Source tables with non-default collations: UTF8, Japanese cannot be replicated to Synapse.
 Here is the [supported collations in Synapse SQL Pool](../sql/reference-collation-types.md).

 ## Next steps